cuemacro/finmarketpy/INSTALL.md

     fred_api_key = "XYZ"

         ```
-        * This has the benefit of not being overwritten each time you upgrade the project
     * finmarketpy - pip install git+https://github.com/cuemacro/finmarketpy.git
         * Check constants file configuration [finmarketpy/finmarketpy/util/marketconstants.py](https://github.com/cuemacro/finmarketpy/blob/master/finmarketpy/util/marketconstants.py)
         * You can also create your own file marketcred.py (placed in the same folder)